On the other, the throttling process cannot be isentropic. It is a fundamentally irreversible process. Characteristics of throttling process:

-Wet steam is characterized by the vapor quality, which ranges from zero to unity – open interval (0,1).
-Throttling of the wet steam is also associated with conservation of enthalpy.
-Enthalpy is conserved because no work is done by or on the system (dW = 0), and usually there is no heat tranfer (adiabatic) from or into the system (dQ = 0).
-But in this case a reduction in pressure causes an increase in vapor quality.
-As the pressure drops some of the liquid in the wet steam vaporizes and increases the vapor quality (i.e. dryness fraction).
-This process take place, because the saturation temperature is lower at the lower pressure.
+Wet steam is characterized by the vapor quality, ranging from zero to unity – open interval (0,1).
+Throttling of the wet steam is also associated with the conservation of enthalpy.
+Enthalpy is conserved because no work is done by or on the system (dW = 0), and usually, there is no heat transfer (adiabatic) from or into the system (dQ = 0).
+But in this case, a reduction in pressure causes an increase in vapor quality.
+As the pressure drops, some of the liquid in the wet steam vaporizes and increases the vapor quality (i.e., dryness fraction).
+This process takes place because the saturation temperature is lower at the lower pressure.
 The lower temperature, lower pressure, higher quality steam contains the same enthalpy as the original steam.

 Example: Throttling of Wet Steam

-A high-pressure stage of steam turbine operates at steady state with inlet conditions of 6 MPa, t = 275.6°C, x = 1 (point C).
-Steam leaves this stage of turbine at a pressure of 1.15 MPa, 186°C and x = 0.87 (point D).
+A high-pressure steam turbine stage operates at a steady state with inlet conditions of 6 MPa, t = 275.6°C, x = 1 (point C).
+Steam leaves this turbine stage at a pressure of 1.15 MPa, 186°C, and x = 0.87 (point D).
 Determine the vapor quality of the steam when throttled from 1.15 MPa to 1.0 MPa.
 Assume the process is adiabatic and no work is done by the system.